PASHNT TOURS FAQs

 How much riding experience should I have?

 These tours are not for beginners.
-You need to have several years’ worth of concurrent motorcycling experience.
-You should have logged at least a few thousand miles on your motorcycle in order to get used to the bike, the basics of riding, cornering ability, and handling the motorcycle in varied conditions.
+You should have at least 5 years or 5000 miles of concurrent motorcycling experience.
+You should have logged at least a few thousand miles on your current motorcycle in order to get used to the bike, the basics of riding, cornering ability, and handling the motorcycle in varied conditions.
 Our tours are not recommended for beginner riders or Very Large Motorcycles.
 Riders are expected to have at least several years of enthusiastic experience on their motorcycle riding remote challenging paved mountain backroads.

 What does that mean?
 Experienced Rider Only tour?